webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 packet loss may be either be explicitly communicated (as with TWCC) or inferred (as with TMMBR/TMMBN and REMB).
 These percentages are evaluated over time windows of around one second.

-The second function cooperates with the delay-based controller, and looks at the variations in packet arrival time.
+The delay-based controller cooperates with the loss-based controller, and looks at the variations in packet arrival time.
 This delay-based controller aims to identify when network links are becoming increasingly congested, and may reduce bandwidth estimates even before packet loss occurs.
 The theory is that the busiest network interface along the path will continue queuing up packets until the interface runs out of capacity inside its buffers.
 If that interface continues to receive